The Latest: New details emerge about Trump rally shooting suspect

 “God love him,” Biden said.

-Local police officer encountered shooter before he fired towards Trump, AP sources say
+Local police officer encountered shooter before he fired toward Trump, AP sources say

 Not long before shots rang out, rally goers noticed a man climbing to the top of a roof of a nearby building and warned local law enforcement, according to two law enforcement officials.